The The Eisenhower

 FOUR: In 1787, Adam drew his final plans the castle.
 The addition of the drum tower had created a dark damp hole in the centre of the castle.
 There was no room for a conventional circular spiral staircase so, undaunted, Adam made it oval (right).
 By inverting the usual classical order and placing slimmer Ionic columns over larger, more decorative Corinthian columns, he enhanced the illusion of soaring height within the stairwell.
 Light streams in from a cupola above, and passing through the columns creates always changing contrasts and movement of light and shadow.

 At every level and from every angle this staircase is memorable and dramatic.
-The staircase links the old castle to the new, unifying the building and leading guests first to the circular Saloon and then to what is now the Eisenhower Apartment on the top floor.
+The staircase links the old castle to the new, unifying the building and leading guests first to the circular Saloon and then to what is now the The Eisenhower on the top floor.

 Photographs © National Trust for Scotland and John Boyd-Brent.